fledge-iot/fledge/docs/KERBEROS.rst

 ============
 FogLAMP implements through his North plugin PI_server Token, Basic and Kerberos authentication, the latter is especially relevant for the integration with PI Web API using `OMF`_.

-The *requirements.sh* script installs the Kerberos client to allow the integration with what in the specific terminology is called KDC (the Kerberos server).
+The FogLAMP *requirements.sh* script installs the Kerberos client to allow the integration with what in the specific terminology is called KDC (the Kerberos server).

 PI-Server as the North endpoint
 ===============================